MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 ## <a id="winget" />Install PowerShell using Winget (recommended)

-Winget, the Windows Package Manager, is a command-line tool enables developers to discover, install, upgrade, remove, and configure applications on Windows client computers.
+Winget, the Windows Package Manager, is a command-line tool enables users to discover, install, upgrade, remove, and configure applications on Windows client computers.
 This tool is the client interface to the Windows Package Manager service.
+The `winget` command-line tool is bundled with Windows 11 and modern versions of Windows 10 by default as the **App Installer**.

 > [!NOTE]
 > See the [winget documentation][winget] for a list of system requirements and install instructions.
+> `Winget` does not currently run on Windows servers.

 The following commands can be used to install PowerShell using the published `winget` packages: